 On the first Wednesday of each month, the program will consist of a core lecture, QA conference, and a lecture usually by a visiting speaker.
 Clinics and non-emergency surgeries will be closed until the completion of the program.

 Conferences are held for individual services including trauma, sports, hand, pediatrics, spine and tumor on a weekly basis.
 The West Los Angeles Veterans Administration Hospital, Shriners Hospital and Harbor-UCLA Hospital hold their respective conferences.

-A monthly journal club is usually held in the evenings and hosted by a one of the faculty members.
+Journal club is held on a monthly basis and hosted at the homes of our faculty members.
 Residents are required to review 6-8 articles to evaluate the design, hypothesis, statistics and results as part of their discussions.

 Quality Assurance Conference is held monthly on the first Wednesday of each month.
 The presenting resident is required to search appropriate literature and to report the available literature on the patient's condition to the attendings and resident staff.
 Discussion and feedback by faculty and residents follow presentations.

-Grand Rounds is held on the first Wednesday of each month.
+Grand Rounds are held on the first and third Wednesdays of each month.
 Visiting professors give 1-2 lectures with case presentations during core curriculum followed by a Grand Rounds lecture to faculty, fellows, residents, medical students and community physicians.